-In an effort to help needy and deserving students, Saint Mary's Uniannually awards many scholarships and bursaries.
-Entering stuwho wish to make application for scholarships must have an average to per cent or over in their high school work.
-University students who for continuing scholarships must have a minimum average of 70 per Bursaries are awarded on the basis of need for students of less than scholarship average but whose abilities give promise of solid and successful aiveraty work.
+In an effort to help needy and deserving students, Saint Mary's University annually awards many scholarships and bursaries.
+Entering students who wish to make application for scholarships must have an average of 75 per cent or over in their high school work.
+University students who apply for continuing scholarships must have a minimum average of 70 per cent.
+Bursaries are awarded on the basis of need for students of less than scholarship average but whose abilities give promise of solid and successful university work.

-All scholarship applications must be made in writing to the scholarship of the University before June 30.
-Each scholarship is awarded on a pearly basis; students who wish a renewal must reapply by this date.
+All scholarship applications must be made in writing to the Scholarship Officer of the University before June 30.
+Each scholarship is awarded on a yearly basis; students who wish a renewal must reapply by this date.